 PRESENT TO ALL

-We would like to ask you a set of factual questions about politics.
+We would now like to ask you a few questions about politics.
 As a reminder, some of these questions may be difficult.
-You will not be judged by whether you answer correctly.
+We are just as interested in what people don’t know as in what they do know.
 If you come to one and don’t know the answer, just mark “can’t say” and move on to the next question.

 ASK ALL RESPONDENTS

-[know1] What job or political office does Paul Ryan now hold?
+[know1] What job or political office does Paul Ryan hold?

 Chief Justice of the Supreme Court